 If you’ve ever stayed at a “4-star” hotel, you may have expected more personalized service and left disappointed.
 But then, maybe the difference between a 4-star hotel and a 5-star hotel was never clearly explained.
-That’s not surprising given all the different raters of hotels in the world–and the differing expectations of guests.
+That’s not surprising given all the different star rating systems of hotels in the world–and the differing expectations of guests.

-In this post, we explore the differences in 4 star vs 5 star hotels.
+In this post, we explore the differences in a 4 star vs 5 star hotels.
 We’ll take a look at all the different rating systems around the world, what each star level offers, and help you decide whether upgrading to a 5-star hotel is right for you.
-So, read on to learn more about why the star ratings are so confusing.
+So, read on to learn more about how star ratings work and why they can be so confusing.

 No Standardized Hotel Star Rating System

 Believe it or not, there is no global standard for hotel ratings.
-A private organization called the World Hotel Rating Project is attempting to standardize hotel ratings around the world, but they are probably years away from reaching their goal.
+A private organization called the World Hotel Rating Project is attempting to standardize hotel ratings around the world, but as of now they are probably years away from reaching their goal.

 In Europe, the Hotelstars Union is a non-profit organization that has a standardized hotel rating system across many European countries.
 It was formed by HOTREC, a grouping of national trade associations representing the hospitality industry in each country.